Sandra Rees: Work

-In 1984, Sandra joined the Department of Physiology at Monash University where she carried out research until 1992.
-Sandra then moved her laboratory to the University of Melbourne where she was promoted to Associate Professor in 1999, and Professor in 2007.
-Sandra's expertise in teaching spans participation in a wide range of undergraduate courses and postgraduate research supervision.
+In 1984, Rees joined the Department of Physiology at Monash University where she carried out research until 1992.
+She then moved her laboratory to the University of Melbourne where she was promoted to Associate Professor in 1999, and Professor in 2007.
+Her expertise in teaching spans participation in a wide range of undergraduate courses and postgraduate research supervision.
 Prior to her appointment at the University of Melbourne she lectured and demonstrated in the department of physiology at the University of Sydney, University College, London University and Monash University in neurophysiology, neuroanatomy and brain development.
-At the University of Melbourne from 1992 - 2009 Sandra taught undergraduate courses in neuroscience, histology, developmental neuroscience and cell biology and carried a full teaching load with convening responsibilities.
-Sandra has had extensive experience on committees at the university, faculty and departmental levels, serving on academic boards, equity and staff development committees and various selection committees for student and career interruption scholarships, as well as leadership programs for women.
-Sandra has been actively involved in mentoring young scientists, and has participated in women's mentoring programs, leadership courses and has given invited presentations to talk about women in research.
+At the University of Melbourne from 1992–2009 Rees taught undergraduate courses in neuroscience, histology, developmental neuroscience and cell biology and carried a full teaching load with convening responsibilities.
+She has had extensive experience on committees at the university, faculty and departmental levels, serving on academic boards, equity and staff development committees and various selection committees for student and career interruption scholarships, as well as leadership programs for women.
+She has been actively involved in mentoring young scientists, and has participated in women's mentoring programs, leadership courses and has given invited presentations to talk about women in research.
 Her laboratory has collaborated with research groups at Monash University, INSERM U676 Paris, France and Washington, Harvard and Oxford Universities.
 She has given plenary lectures at international meetings, regularly reviews papers for neuroscience journals and grants for national and international bodies.
 She has been the Victorian representative on the Council of the Australian Neuroscience Society (1992–95), an examiner for the Royal Australian College of Ophthalmologists (1997-2003), the Royal Australian and NZ College of Obstetrics and Gynaecology (1999-2001).
 She has authored 140 papers in international journals, written 5 reviews and 8 book chapters and supervised 13 PhD students.

 Personal

-Sandra still maintains strong links with science.
+Rees still maintains strong links with science.
 She was the Chair of the Science Programs Committee of the Council of the Royal Society of Victoria until 2017 and maintains her involvement in the Society's events.
-Sandra also volunteers on the science program 'The Uncertainty Principal' on Vision Australia Radio and is on the board of directors of Life's Little Treasures Foundation, a charity for children born sick or premature.
+She also volunteers on the science program 'The Uncertainty Principal' on Vision Australia Radio and is on the board of directors of Life's Little Treasures Foundation, a charity for children born sick or premature.